-From 1 January 1998, you can choose to enter information from your capital gains tax records into an asset register.
+From 1 January 1998, you can choose to enter information from your CGT records into an asset register.
 Keeping an asset register may enable you to discard records that you may otherwise be required to keep for long periods of time.
-For more information, see the Guide to capital gains tax 2005 and Taxation Ruling TR2002/10 - Capital gains tax: asset register.
+For more information, see the Guide to capital gains tax 2010 and Taxation Ruling TR 2002/10 - Income tax: capital gains tax: asset register.

 Keep all the information that a company gives you about your shares.
-It may be important when calculating your capital gains tax liability after you dispose of them.
+It may be important when calculating your CGT liability after you dispose of them.
 You must also keep records relating to your ownership of assets for five years from the date you dispose of them.